 Quality Scoring Logic

-CMS has updated the Quality category scoring logic for 2019.
-Some of the key changes to MIPS quality category scoring logic are
+For 2023, CMS has updated the Quality category scoring logic.
+Some of the key changes to MIPS quality category scoring logic are:

-Outcome Measure or High Priority Measure – defined as Outcome measure, Appropriate Use measure, Patient experience, Patient safety, Efficiency measures, Care coordination, or opioid-related quality measure.
+Outcome/High Priority measures are either of the following types – Appropriate Use measure, Patient experience, Patient safety, Efficiency measures, Care coordination or opioid-related quality measure.

 Improvement percent score

-Special scoring cap of 7 points is applied to 6 measures identified as Topped Out for the performance year 2019.
+For 2023 PY, a special scoring cap of 7 points is applied to the measures that are identified as Topped Out.

 +Improvement percent score**